What are X DNA matches on Gedmatch? What does total cM on an X match mean? In this post, I’ll answer these questions, as well as explain:

 Sorting your list to show the X DNA matches first will display the matches on order of greatest shared X DNA to least.
 It’s important to note that some people might share X DNA with you and share no autosomal DNA, usually implying a distant relationship.

 You can use whether you have shared X DNA, how much you have, and how much autosomal DNA you share with a particular person in order to estimate your potential relationship.

 As always, the best way to figure out how you are related to someone is by using thorough family tree information.
 DNA results can help point you in the right direction.

 What does total cM under X DNA mean on Gedmatch?

 The”Total cM” column on Gedmatch is the total of the length of shared X DNA segments that you have with a particular DNA match.
-The length of X DNA segments can be used to help you figure out how you might be connected to your match.
+The length of the largest X-DNA segment and total amount of shared X-DNA shared can be used to help you figure out how you might be connected to your match.